DAB0mB/react-styleql/README.md

 `;
 ```

+You can also visit this [Code Sandbox link](https://codesandbox.io/s/react-styleql-testjs-02wh1) for an interactive StyleQL demo.
 It's important to note that **StyleQL is a concept!
 And was not tested with a real application** (yet).
-However, you can see StyleQL in action in the following [Code Sandbox link](https://codesandbox.io/s/react-styleql-testjs-02wh1).

 To install: